Acoustic neuroma (vestibular schwannoma)

-- Suboccipital (retrosigmoid) craniotomy is made behind the ear in the occipital bone.
+- Suboccipital (retrosigmoid): A craniotomy is made behind the ear in the occipital bone.
 Bone overlying the internal auditory canal is removed to expose and remove the tumor.
 This approach may be used for all tumor sizes, but especially large ones, while preserving facial nerve function and useful hearing if possible.

-- Translabyrinthine craniotomy is made through the ear in the mastoid bone.
+- Translabyrinthine: A craniotomy is made through the ear in the mastoid bone.
 The semicircular canals are removed to expose the tumor in the internal auditory canal.
 Because the canals are removed, complete hearing loss occurs in the affected ear.
 This approach may be used for patients who already have hearing loss or when preservation of hearing is not possible.

 Complications of surgery may include facial weakness or paralysis, cerebrospinal fluid leak, persistent headache, meningitis, and stroke.
 Tumor recurrence is less than 5% after surgical removal.